 Why is the Chart of Accounts important in QuickBooks?

-Can I customise the Chart of Accounts in QuickBooks?
+Can I customize the Chart of Accounts in QuickBooks?

 How do I add a new account to the Chart of Accounts?